 Regarding notations, let $\mathbb{F}^W=(\mathcal{F}_t^W)_{t\in [0,T]}$ denote the natural filtration of the Brownian motion $W$.
 We denote the common noise filtration by $\mathbb{F}^0=(\mathcal{F}_t^0)_{t\in [0,T]}$.

-We assume throughout that common noise includes the Brownian filitration, that means $\mathbb{F}^W\subseteq \mathbb{F}^0\subseteq \mathbb{F}$, and that $\mathbb{F}^0$ satisfies the second key \Cref{assumption:condIndep} below.
-In the interest of generality, we are not going to define the common noise filtration more specifically beyond the abstract assumptions.
+We assume throughout that the common noise includes the Brownian filtration, i.e., $\mathbb{F}^W\subseteq \mathbb{F}^0\subseteq \mathbb{F}$, and that $\mathbb{F}^0$ satisfies the second key \Cref{assumption:condIndep} below.
+In the interest of generality, we do not further specify the common noise filtration beyond the abstract assumptions.
 Yet, we exemplify below how those are satisfied in several more specific situations.

-\begin{remark} We take Brownian noise as being common noise entirely (what is a simplification), since the original contributions of the present paper concern the originating of common and idiosyncratic noises for the MFG from integer-valued random measures, and we aim for generality related to the latter only.
+\begin{remark} We take Brownian noise as being common noise entirely (which is a simplification), since the original contributions of the present paper concern the originating of common and idiosyncratic noises for the MFG from integer-valued random measures, and we aim for generality related to the latter only.

-While we are not going to define the common noise filtration in concrete terms for the general setting, it is instructive to recall that in the standard setting for common noise in MFGs on Brownian filtrations (see \cite{carmonadelarue18}) common and idiosyncratic noises originate from independent Brownian motions, and that martingale representation is provided by a sum of two strongly orthogonal stochastic integrals against those.
-For general integer-valued random measures $\boldsymbol{\mu}$, it appears natural to ask for a decomposition of the random measure that enables something analogous, with one part of the 'jump-noise' entering the common noise filtration whereas the other part is taken to be idiosyncratic noise for the representative agent in the MFG.
+While our general framework deliberately avoids concrete specifications of the common noise filtration to preserve broad applicability, it is instructive to recall the standard setting for common noise in MFGs on Brownian filtrations, as in \cite{carmonadelarue18}.
+There, common and idiosyncratic noises originate from independent Brownian motions, and martingale representation is provided by a sum of two strongly orthogonal stochastic integrals against those.
+For general integer-valued random measures $\boldsymbol{\mu}$, it appears natural to ask for a decomposition of the random measure that enables something analogous, with one part of the 'jump-noise' feeding into the common noise filtration whereas the other part serves as idiosyncratic noise for the representative agent in the MFG.

 A basic way to obtain an analogous decomposition of the integer-valued random measure $\boldsymbol{\mu}$ into a common part $\mu^0$ and an idiosyncratic part $\mu^1$ is as follows.
 By splitting $E=E_0\dotcup E_1$ into disjoint subsets $E_0,E_1\in \mathcal{B}(E)$, one can define measures $\mu^0, \mu^1$ on $([0,T]\times E,\mathcal{B}([0,T])\otimes \mathcal{B}(E))$, by letting